anti-rebound-bar-car-seat

 This second phase is often ignored, but it still affects occupant protection.
 An anti rebound bar car seat controls this movement and improves motion control, reducing stress on your child’s body.

-How Rear-Facing Seats Move During Impact
+How Rear-Facing Seats Actually Move in a Crash

 Why Rebound Can Be Dangerous